Fork me on GitHub

 Database Access High Availability (HA)

-You can deploy Database Access in a Highly Available (HA) configuration in a couple of common ways: combined replicas and separate replicas.
-Both of those revolve around pointing multiple Database Services to the same database instance.
+You can deploy the Teleport Database Service in a Highly Available (HA) configuration using two methods, both of which involve pointing multiple Database Service instances to the same database instance:

 Combined replicas